 - NDORK:BEFEO XXVIII: Novelles Donnees sur les Origines du Royaume Khmer: pp. 219-220, by G. Coedes

 330-1204 1261-1453: Constantinople as the capital of the Roman Bizantine; 1006-1050: The reign of Suryavarman I; 1044-1053: The reign of Rajadhiraja I (Chola); 1050: The reign of Udayadityavarman; 1080-1107: The reign of Jayavarman VI; 1103: Probable reign of Kyanzittha; 1107-1113: The reign of Dharanindravarman; 1070-1122: The reign of Rajendra III (Chola); 1113-1145/1150: The reign of Suryavarman II; 1166-1178: The reign of Rajadhiraja II (Chola);

 - The Legacy of Angkor

-Since the formation of Angkor, the title of Rajadhiraja (the king of kings) was an Angkorian tradition referring to a Cakravatin Monarch.
+Since the formation of Angkor, the title of Rajadhiraja (the king of kings) was an Angkorean tradition referring to a Cakravatin Monarch.
 On the other hand, the titles Rajaraja or Rajendra was typical of Cholan tradition.
 The emergence of Rajadhiraj on the throne of Cola suggests that he was from Angkor.
 More study might reveal his true identity.
 He could be Suryavarman I himself who during the last part of his reign, ruled also the Cholan Empire.
-He also could be a successor of the last Angkorian king Jayavarman V who was ousted in 1002 from the Angkorian by Suryavarman I. Considering that the two antagonist houses merged later proved of their common origin.
+He also could be a successor of the last Angkorean king Jayavarman V who was ousted in 1002 from the Angkorean court.
+Considering that the two antagonist houses merged later proved of their common origin.
 The remaining question is how and when the reconciliation was taking place.

 - The Pong Chronicle